Realizable time crystal of four silicon quantum dot qubits

-We also considered the feasibility of using a three-qubit chain and performed a scaling analysis on the average DTC lifetime in App.~\ref{app:scaling}.
-In addition, we examined the pulse engineering needed to convert the natural exchange interaction between electrons in QDs to the more useful Ising interaction and the effects of different values of $t_2$ in App.~\ref{app:H2I_pulses}.

 Our scaling analysis extended the length of the qubit chains to $L=13$.
 Although this is far from the thermodynamic limit, the trend is encouraging, as the lifetime seems to diverge exponentially with the chain length.
-However, the possibility of demonstrating rich phase structure with only $L=4$ is an incredibly encouraging result for semiconducting spin qubits.
+However, the possibility of demonstrating rich regime structure with only $L=4$ is an incredibly encouraging result for semiconducting spin qubits.
 Furthermore, simulating a DTC only requires reliable initialization and readout, and relatively high fidelity one-qubit gates (less than ideal one-qubit gates correspond to nonzero $\varepsilon$).
 Noisy two-qubit gates should not inhibit the DTC realization, as Ising-even disorder is actually a key ingredient for system-wide subharmonic response.